 And now, the Urban Institute explained that homeowners hanging on to their homes and not moving up, combined with the lack of new home construction, will cause inventory to continue to tighten and home prices to increase for starter homes.

-READ MORE from Kelsey Ramírez, HousingWire
+READ MORE courtesy of Kelsey Ramírez, HousingWire